jpollock/-wp-engine-api-php/README.md

 └── swagger.json           # API specification
 ```

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-To contribute:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests (when available)
-5. Submit a pull request

 ## License

-This SDK is released under the MIT License.
-See [LICENSE](LICENSE) for details.
+This SDK is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Maintainer

+This SDK is maintained by Jeremy Pollock (jeremy.pollock@wpengine.com).
+For any questions, issues, or contributions, please reach out directly.